-These pages give examples of what can be done with the APIs.
+A number of web-pages are included in the Open Rails installation as examples of what can be done with the APIs.

 Some of these sample pages repeat data from the in-game panels to provide a more convenient display.